echiyembekeza/echiyembekeza.github.io/_posts/2019-06-26-Diagnosing-your-data.md

 df_cat['PAYER'] = df_cat['PAYER'].cat.codes
 ```

-## Boxplots of Ages of Patients Grouped by Sex
+## Boxplot of Ages of Patients Grouped by Sex
-Below are 2 boxplots showing the distribution of ages of the patients presenting to the emergency departments grouped by sex.
-The data included values that would be considered outliers by this plot.
+Below is a boxplot that is showing the distribution of ages of the patients presenting to the emergency departments grouped by sex.
+It is important to note that the data included values that would be considered outliers by this plot.
 Patients who are:
     Age 0 = 0 to 28 days
     Age 777 = 29 to 364 days (considered an outlier)
     Age 888 = 100 years and older (considered an outlier)
     Age 999 = Unknown (considered an outlier)
+However, for the purposes of this plot, those data points did not add any real value and were dropped from the plot.

 ```python